Josh Altman

 Overview

-Josh Altman is a Professor of the Practice in Georgia Tech’s Sam Nunn School of International Affairs, where he focuses on the relationships between democratic institutions, national security, and technology.
+Josh Altman is a Professor of the Practice in Georgia Tech’s Sam Nunn School of International Affairs.
+He focuses on the practice of national security policymaking and oversight within democratic institutions, particularly the United States Congress.
+He is a Term Member of the Council on Foreign Relations.

 Josh previously served as acting Deputy Assistant Secretary of Defense for Senate Affairs in the Office of the Secretary of Defense (OSD).
 In this role, he advised Department of Defense (DoD) leaders on the department’s relationship with the United States Senate and led strategic engagement with Senate leadership, the Senate Armed Services Committee, and member offices in support of DoD priorities.
 His efforts were recognized with the OSD Exceptional Public Service Medal.